mautic/developer-documentation-new/docs/testing/e2e_test_suite.rst

 .. vale on

-In acceptance tests, your tests interact with the application through a web server, using the same database as the application.
-To avoid modifying the actual application database during tests, you should configure a separate test database.
-This setup ensures that the test environment does not affect your production data and allows for isolated testing.
+In acceptance tests, your tests interact with the app through a web server, using the same database as the app.
+To avoid modifying the actual app database during tests, you should configure a separate test database.
+This setup ensures that the test environment doesn't affect your production data and allows for isolated testing.

 Whenever you need to run the tests, make sure to update ``.env.local`` to enable test mode.